melhzy/mditre/Python/jupyter/COLAB_SETUP_GUIDE.md

 All MDITRE Jupyter notebooks are fully compatible with Google Colab.
 Each tutorial notebook includes setup cells that automatically:
 - Installs the MDITRE package from the Python subdirectory
-- Downloads required dataset files from GitHub
+- Provides instructions for obtaining dataset files
 - Configures the appropriate matplotlib backend

-**For tutorials: Run cells #2 and #3 to get started!**
+**For tutorials: Run cell #2 to get started!**
 - Cell #2: Package installation and environment setup
-- Cell #3: Automatic dataset download (tutorials only)
+- Cell #3: Dataset file instructions and availability check

+**Note:** Tutorial datasets are not hosted on GitHub due to size.
+See cell #3 in each tutorial for dataset access options.

 ---